About this Install Guide

 sudo usermod -aG docker $USER ; newgrp docker

-Confirm installation
+Confirm the installation

-To confirm the installation is successful run:
+To confirm the installation is successful, run:

 docker run hello-world

-The output should be a welcome message such as:
+The output should be similar to:

 Hello from Docker!